Skip to Main Content

 The purpose of a DOI is to give a distinct alpha-numeric name to an article to allow that article to be uniquely identified without using potentially ambiguous search methods such as journal titles or abbreviations, names of authors, or article titles.

-Because of this, you can use a DOI to check if we have electronic access to the full text for a specific article by using the Article Finder.
+Because of this, you can use a DOI to check if UofT has electronic access to the full text for a specific article by using the Article Finder.
 Article Finder can be accessed through the UTL homepage – it is located below the catalogue search bar on the right.
 On the Article Finder screen, there is an option to search specifically by a DOI.
 Plug the DOI into the box and click search – you do not need to provide any information other than the DOI!
 This brings up a page that allows you to select the provider you wish to access the full text through.

 Create a permanent link using a DOI